君の闇私の光 (Your Dark My Light) © 2015 Gerald E Nigma

-As Isaac slid the door open, he saw a passenger on the floor with bloody carvings on his flesh through the clothes he wore.
+As Isaac slid the door open, he saw a passenger on the floor with bloody carvings on his flesh, torn right through the clothes he wore.
 The victim’s eyes and face gave an expression of disbelief, dread, and horror.
 Poor guy, he probably never saw that coming.
 The wounds weren’t made from any blade, they were too jagged, ripped in a sense, as if they were made by claws or talons.
 What did this?

 The sound of scuffling down the hallway to the left, invaded Isaac’s ears.
 Then a screeching sharp noise followed immediately after.
 Isaac’s heart began to race.
 Was his uncle injured?
 What about Agost?
 He started heading toward the end of the hall, though quickly, he remained cautious.